 - Service personnel returning from a tour of duty abroad where it is evidenced the individual will not be in receipt of any leave in the near future that coincides with school holidays. - Where an absence from school is recommended by a health professional as part of a parent or child's rehabilitation from a medical or emotional issue. - The death or terminal illness of a person close to the family. - To attend a wedding or funeral of a person close to the family. - Where there are exceptional and unforeseen circumstances that fall outside of 1 to 4 above, the headteacher agrees to consult with the principal education welfare officer prior to any authorisation being given to the parent.
-The principal education welfare officer will discuss each case with an independent Headteacher and will make a recommendation to the referring school.

-Please note: Evidence would be required in each case.
+Please note: evidence will be required in each case.